KirinDenis/owlos/OWLOS/src/libraries/DHT_sensor_library/.github/ISSUE_TEMPLATE.md

 - **Do not use GitHub issues for troubleshooting projects and issues.**  Instead use the forums at http://forums.adafruit.com to ask questions and troubleshoot why something isn't working as expected.
-In many cases the problem is a common issue that you will more quickly receive help from the forum community.
+In many cases the problem is a common issue that you will more quickly receive help from the forum commnodey.
 GitHub issues are meant for known defects in the code.
 If you don't know if there is a defect in the code then start with troubleshooting on the forum first.